 Of course, if you suspect illness, don't wait for phone hours — call your doctor immediately.
 As in the newborn period, illness at this age requires immediate attention.

 During these early months, your doctor will check your baby's progress and growth.
-Common components of a checkup include:
+Common parts of a checkup include:

-At 1-2 months old, your baby will receive the second dose of the hepatitis B vaccine (HBV) if the first dose was given just after birth.
-With combination vaccines, however, the 2-month visit may be the first time your baby receives any immunizations.
+At 1-2 months old, your baby should receive the second dose of the hepatitis B vaccine (HBV).

-Some of these safeguards against serious childhood illnesses can cause reactions (usually mild), such as fever or irritability.
+Vaccines protect against serious childhood illnesses.
+Vaccines, like any other medicine, may cause reactions (usually mild), such as fever or irritability.
 Be sure to discuss side effects with your doctor and get guidelines for when to call the office.

 Some common medical problems at this age may need a doctor's attention, including: